What Is a Roll-In Shower and How Does It Work?

 Frequently Asked Questions

-A walk-in shower without a door is usually referred to as a barrier-free shower or doorless walk-in shower.
-This feature makes the shower more accessible for those with mobility needs, but it can also be attractive for minimalist designs because of the clean lines.
-A doorless walk-in shower also means one less surface to clean.
+A walk-in shower without a door is referred to as a barrier-free shower or doorless walk-in shower.
+This feature makes the shower more accessible for those with disabilities, but it can also be attractive for minimalist designs because of the clean lines.
+A doorless walk-in shower also means one less surface to clean, but they can have downsides like splashing water and a lack of privacy, so do your research first.

 Need professional help with your project?